-Source: OpenStreetMap contributors (2022); base map: UN boundaries.
-Maps are also available from the IRENA Global Atlas for Renewable Energy.
+Source: National Infrastructure Agency (2022); base map: UN Global Boundaries L06.

 3.8.
 PROTECTED AREAS

 The terrestrial protected area considered in this analysis was provided by the country.

 Areas that are considered environmentally or culturally sensitive will most likely be excluded from project development and, as such, also from the assessment, as shown in Figure 8.